isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 One extreme point for synchronisation is the Discord chat system, where not only history and messages are kept in sync across all clients, but even preferences are unified:
 Setting the desktop client to dark mode will also set dark mode on the cellphone application, and vice versa.

-Anther, opposite extreme point is Jabber, which has no common rule for disposition of messages, and by default will send messages only to one client, using either a preference system, the last active client, or "all known clients to the server at the point in time the message was sent".
+Another, opposite extreme point is Jabber, which has no common rule for disposition of messages, and by default will send messages only to one client, using either a preference system, the last active client, or "all known clients to the server at the point in time the message was sent".
 A lot depends on server and clients used here, creating an unreliable and hard to control user experience.

 # Deliverables - File and Image Sharing

 In a corporate context, we use the communication mechanism as a vehicle to create and share documents, and have a discussion about the documents we work on collaboratively.
 Mail was doing this in the past, with Quotes and with Attachments, but that is a very cumbersome, lossy and hard to discover mechanism.
-Most companies have moved the collab process off mail, to a large extent, and towards chat and collaborative document systems such as Google Docs.
+Most companies have moved the collaboration process off mail, to a large extent, and towards chat and collaborative document systems such as Google Docs.

 Google had taken this one step further with structured chat.
-The pioneer application for that has been the short lived Google Wave:
+The pioneer application for that has been the short-lived Google Wave:
 Wave allowed a group of people to create things in a kind of chat bubble, only that this bubble could not just hold a line of text, but also other media including rich documents, images, bots or other things that interfaced with the Wave API.
 Other users could comment on an item in a hierarchic comments-on-comment tree like in a discussion system, or directly edit the original item, incorporating their changes.